FairGrad: Fairness Aware Gradient Descent: Extended Experiments

 \end{itemize}

-For all the dataset, we use a $20\%$ of the data as a test set and $80\%$ as a train set.
+For all these datasets, we use a $20\%$ of the data as a test set and $80\%$ as a train set.
 We further divide the train set into two and keep $25\%$ of the training examples as a validation set.
 For each repetition, we randomly shuffle the data before splitting it, and thus we had unique splits for each random seed.
+We use the following seeds: $10,20,30,40,50$ for all our experiments.
 As a last pre-processing step, we centered and scaled each feature independently by substracting the mean and dividing by the standard deviation both of which were estimated on the training set.

-\textbf{Twitter Sentiment Analysis}\footnote{\url{ ttp://slanglab.cs.umass.edu/TwitterAAE/}}: The dataset~\cite{blodgett-etal-2016-demographic} consists of $200k$ tweets with binary sensitive attribute (race) and binary sentiment score.
-We follow the setup proposed by~\cite{DBLP:conf/eacl/HanBC21} and \cite{DBLP:conf/emnlp/ElazarG18} and create bias in the dataset by changing the proportion of each subgroup (race-sentiment) in the training set.
+\textbf{Twitter Sentiment Analysis}\footnote{\url{ https://slanglab.cs.umass.edu/TwitterAAE/}}: The dataset~\citep{blodgett-etal-2016-demographic} consists of $200k$ tweets with binary sensitive attribute (race) and binary sentiment score.
+We follow the setup proposed by~\citet{DBLP:conf/eacl/HanBC21} and \citet{DBLP:conf/emnlp/ElazarG18} and create bias in the dataset by changing the proportion of each subgroup (race-sentiment) in the training set.
 With two sentiment classes being happy and sad, and two race classes being AAE and SAE, the training data consists of 40\% AAE-happy, 10\% AAE-sad, 10\% SAE-happy, and 40\% SAE-sad.
 The test set remains balanced.
-The tweets are encoded using the DeepMoji~\cite{DBLP:conf/emnlp/FelboMSRL17} encoder with no fine-tuning, which has been pre-trained over millions of tweets to predict their emoji, thereby predicting the sentiment.
+The tweets are encoded using the DeepMoji~\citep{DBLP:conf/emnlp/FelboMSRL17} encoder with no fine-tuning, which has been pre-trained over millions of tweets to predict their emoji, thereby predicting the sentiment.
 Note that the train-test splits are pre-defined and thus do not change based on the random seed of the repetition.